-Many people are asking questions about the amount of energy the Bitcoin mining consumes on a regular basis.
+Many people are asking questions about the amount of energy the Bitcoin mining consumes regularly.
 Those who are familiar with Bitcoin mining know that the hardware that is required to make these machines function can be expensive.
-It is such a big deal that many people who are involved in Bitcoin mining actually calculate the amount of electricity they use per block to make sure they are making a decent profit.
+It is such a big deal that many people who are involved in Bitcoin mining calculate the amount of electricity they use per block to make sure they are making a decent profit.
 Now, many people have started to question the role money plays in economics.
 How exactly does it work?
 How should this process work?
 By grappling with these questions, people will get a better glimpse into the activity of Bitcoin mining.
 Does this waste energy?
 Is this a problem that people need to grapple with?
 There are a few key points that people should keep in mind.

 An Overview of Energy and Bitcoin Mining

 On the other hand, there is one key point that they are missing.
-These critics simply ignore the magnitude of the amount of energy consumed during Bitcoin mining.
-In the long-term game, there might not be a better use of energy than the energy that is spent to ensure the monetary network is actually kept intact.
+These critics ignore the magnitude of the amount of energy consumed during Bitcoin mining.
+In the long-term game, there might not be a better use of energy than the energy that is spent to ensure the monetary network is kept intact.
 In this case, that would be the Bitcoin mining network.
 Now, it is time to take a closer look at the rate of Bitcoin mining energy consumption.

 Looking at the Bitcoin Energy Consumption Model

-- A large portion of the energy used in the process of Bitcoin mining comes from renewable resources
+- A large portion of the energy used in the process of Bitcoin mining comes from renewable resources.

-- The energy that Bitcoin mining consumes would be wasted otherwise
+- The energy that Bitcoin mining consumes would be wasted otherwise.

-- The energy that is consumed by Bitcoin mining comes from the free market
+- The energy that is consumed by Bitcoin mining comes from the free market.

-- Because Bitcoin mining consumes energy, energy efficiency is going to improve
+- Because Bitcoin mining consumes energy, energy efficiency is going to improve.